-Sixtus Z. Atabong, PA-C, President and Founder of Purpose Medical Mission (PMM) is a neurosurgery Physician Assistant.
-PMM is a nonprofit organization focusing on developing sustainable healthcare infrastructure and services in developing countries.
-It has helped build clinics and hospitals in Cameroon, The Democratic Republic of Congo, Nicaragua, and Guatemala.
+In 2007, he founded Purpose Medical Mission, a non-profit organization with its main objective to develop a bridge of medical assistance to severely medically underserved regions around the world.
+It has helped build clinics, churches, and hospitals in Cameroon, The Democratic Republic of Congo, Nicaragua, and Guatemala.
 Sixtus believes in empowering communities with the knowledge and tools to address the global threat of health disparity and lack of basic education.

-Sixtus is the recipient of numerous local and national awards for his leadership and humanitarian work, including the Texas Tech University Health Sciences Center Hall of Fame Award and the American Red Cross Humanitarian of Year Award.
+Sixtus is the recipient of numerous local, national and international awards for his leadership and humanitarian work, including the 2019 Texas Outstanding Physician Assistant of the Year, the Texas Tech University Health Sciences Center Presidential Distinguish Alumni Award and the American Red Cross Hero Award.
 In 2013, he was awarded the PA Service to the Underserved Award by the American Academy of Physician Assistants.

 Sixtus’ goals in life have been achieved through faith and self-determination.
 He enjoys traveling the world with his family and learning about different cultures.
-He lives in Lubbock, Texas, with his wife, Kyu Mee, and their two sons.
+He lives in Lubbock, Texas, with his wife, Kyu Mee Atabong, and their two sons.